Building tree annotation with a spreadsheet

 12

-Now that every word has a word class tag, we can start creating phrase structure.
-In particular, let's start by adding ADJP structures.
-This requires that we first insert cells to the left of the ADJ word tags, resulting in (5).
+Now that every word has a word class tag, we can begin creating phrase structure.
+Let's start by adding ADJP structures.
+This requires that we first insert cells to the left of ADJ word tags, resulting in spreadsheet (5).

 (5)